forwards-cloud/pages/README.md

 # Forwards Pages

-All the resource required for the [Forwards.Cloud](https://forwards.cloud/) Pages.
+All the resource required for the [Forwards.Cloud Pages](https://forwards.cloud/pages).

+- Forwards